Friday, January 29, 2010

 Is that the 47?!

 Closing in on a week of the transit workers strike, we are getting pretty good at navigating the city on foot.
 Most of complaining related to the lack of transit has subsided.
-Yet today we witnessed one lone number 47 tram which is was the preferred method of transportation to school.
+Yet today we witnessed one lone number 47 tram which

 We didn't have class today and used the majority of the day to navigate ourselve around the city.
 However, our whole group went on a tour of the Parliament Building together and had lunch together, which proved to be a memorable experience.
 Since we have been here, we have found that a lot of Hungarians are pround and informative about the history of Hungary.
 It seems like every significant building, like the Parilament Building, has some history that dates back to the 19th century, but WWII and the Cold War played significant parts in it as well.
 For example, the crown jewels that we saw were stolen during the Cold War and returned to Hungary by the US in the 1980s.
 Also, we saw some famous works of art that were created (and preserved) due to the wars.